Last updated: 9/21/20

 Guarda is a multi platform cryptocurrency wallet that’s been gaining traction recently.
 In this review I’ll cover the main wallet features and what you need to know before using it.

 Guarda Review Summary

-Guarda is a multicurrency wallet that is available for web, mobile, desktop and as a Chrom extension.
-The wallet supports all of the major cryptocurrencies around and seems to keep its users pretty happy with features such as trading crypto and setting custom fees.
+Guarda is a multicurrency wallet that is available for web, mobile, desktop and as a Chrome extension.
+The wallet supports all of the major cryptocurrencies around and seems to keep its users pretty happy with features such as trading crypto, staking crypto and setting custom fees.

 That’s Guarda in a nutshell.
 If you want a more detailed review keep on reading, here’s what I’ll cover:

 Established in 2017 in the European Union, Guardian OÜ, the company behind Guarda wallet, has made steady progress towards their goal of creating blockchain-related products.
 The company has acquired a Financial Intelligence Unit License (FIU) which enables them to exchange cryptocurrency against fiat currencies while complying with all relevant laws.

 Since their inception, they’ve created over 10 different products, most of them wallets, but also exchanges, crypto purchase processing solutions, token generators, and even prepaid debit cards.
 In addition, they’ve also incorporated support for hardware wallets into their services.

 The company seems to be doing well; working diligently to outperform their competition and earning a lot of press credit and mentions along the way.

 The Guarda wallet is an open source software that comes in many different implementations.
 You may choose between various wallet versions for web, iPhone, Android, a Chrome browser extension, or

 a desktop wallet (available for Windows, Linux, macOS, Ubuntu and Debian).